Why Toronto is a Runner's Paradise 🏃

 Brisk Walk / Light Jog

-Start with 2-3 minutes of easy walking or very light jogging to raise your heart rate and body temperature gradually.
+2-3 minutes of easy walking or light jogging to raise heart rate and body temperature.

 ⏱️ 2-3 minutes